Our Team

 Shane Hamilton has represented tax-exempt, nonprofit organizations in connection with their federal tax and nonprofit governance matters for over two decades, including family- and company-sponsored private foundations, publicly supported charities, supporting organizations, social welfare organizations, and trade associations.
 He regularly counsels tax-exempt organizations on a wide range of matters involving governance best practices, obtaining and maintaining federal tax-exempt status, the unrelated business income tax (UBIT), excess benefit transactions (intermediate sanctions), private foundation excise taxes, and other legal requirements applicable to tax-exempt organizations.

 In addition to advising tax-exempt clients on their tax and legal issues, he offers clients practical advice on navigating the challenges presented when business or mission-oriented goals conflict with the tax laws.
-Over the years, Mr. Hamilton has acted as outside general counsel for many different organizations; currently he serves in that role for The Meadows Mental Health Policy Institute for Texas.
+Over the years, Shane has acted as outside general counsel for many different organizations; currently he serves in that role for The Meadows Mental Health Policy Institute for Texas.

-Before forming Hamilton | Vopelak P.C., Mr. Hamilton was a Member of Miller & Chevalier Chartered in Washington, D.C. and was the head of that firm’s tax-exempt practice group.
+Before forming Hamilton | Vopelak P.C., Shane was a Member of Miller & Chevalier Chartered in Washington, D.C. and was the head of that firm’s tax-exempt practice group.
 While attending the University of Virginia School of Law, he served as an Executive Editor and the Tax Cite Editor of the Virginia Tax Review.
 He is a member of Phi Beta Kappa, University of Virginia.

 Rankings and Recognition